RozhakXD/Premium/README.md

 ### I Can't Use WiFi?

+- Using a wifi network may cause you not to get a successful result or checkpoint.
 - WiFi causes your IP address to be blocked or spammed by Instagram.
-- You will not get success results or checkpoints if you use WiFi.
 - WiFi causes abnormal cracking or will get stuck on **"HIDUPKAN MODE PESAWAT 2 DETIK".**

 ### I Only Got Checkpoints?